Nithinjoy41/NameApp/README.md

 Make sure to install the nuget packages for entity framework and sql server.

-In the program.cs please add a cors with the url of angular app

 Also from swagger, copy the url to the environment in the angular app(my port is different).